JASC Legacy Center Archives and Library

 - To preserve Legacy Center materials, food, drink, and smoking are not permitted in the research area.

 - Due to risk of inadvertent damage to the materials, researchers will use pencil only and may not use pens.
 Tracing of Legacy Center material is not permitted.

 - All researchers must store their personal belongings including book bags and coats outside the research area, with the exception of paper, pencil, notebooks, and a laptop computer or similar electronic device.

 - Upon exiting the research area, all items removed by researchers are subject to search to ensure that Legacy Center material is not inadvertently removed.

-- Legacy Center material is for reference use only.
-Researchers may publish, exhibit, display, or reproduce Legacy Center material in whole or in part solely with the written permission of the Legacy Center.
-Researchers assume sole responsibility for any infringement of literary rights, copyright, or other rights pertaining to the material.
+- Any reproductions provided by the Legacy Center are for personal/reference use only.
+If you wish to publish, exhibit, display, or further reproduce images of Legacy Center material, please contact staff for the current publication permissions request procedure.
+Researchers assume sole responsibility for any infringement of literary rights, copyright, or other rights pertaining to the materials they publish.

 - Theft, destruction, or mutilation of the Legacy Center’s materials is strictly forbidden and punishable by law.

 - Researchers agree to give the Legacy Center a complimentary copy of any publication relying substantially on its collections.

 The Legacy Center welcomes donations from the community.
 The preservation of the Japanese American experience depends on people like you.
 We collect all types of materials – in English or Japanese – that document the Japanese American community history in Chicago and elsewhere.
 These items include:

 - legal documents such as birth, immigration, marriage, and death records